Running Ulula

 import matplotlib.pyplot as plt

-import ulula.plots as ulula_plots
+import ulula.core.plots as ulula_plots

 sim = ulula_sim.load('my_file.hdf5')